pluginever/wc-serial-numbers/readme.txt

 We provide support for both the free and premium versions of Serial Numbers for WooCommerce.

 We are constantly working on new innovative features to make your Instagram content work harder for your business.
-Whenever you have a question or want to request a new feature , we're just a quick message away.
+Whenever you have a question or want to request a new feature, we're just a quick message away.

 - [Free support (forum)](https://wordpress.org/support/plugin/wc-serial-numbers/)
 - [Premium & pre-sales support (email)](https://pluginever.com/support/)